 Because the order mandating the support payments comes from the court, making any mistakes or not taking steps to protect yourself can easily lead to a world of legal hurt.

-In this issue, the San Diego men’s divorce lawyers with the Men’s Legal Center will give you a listing of common mistakes to avoid while making spousal or child support payments.
+In this issue, child support attorney’s San Diego with the Men’s Legal Center will give you a listing of common mistakes to avoid while making spousal or child support payments.

 Mistakes to Avoid When Paying Support